merryface/fluffybunny/readme.md

 # Energy Bill Functions

-- Create a file `data.json` and add data in the following format:
+- Create or import a json file and name it `data.json` to add data in the following format:
 <br>

 ```json